wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-12-27-hackintosh-z370n-wifi-build.markdown

 published: true
 ---

-This is my first Hackintosh build, before I actually started to buy component, I had done a lot of search  mostly on [`tonymacx68`](http://www.tonymacx86.com) and [`hackintosher`](https://hackintosher.com/).
+This is my first Hackintosh build, before I actually started to buy components, I had done a lot of search ,  mostly on [`tonymacx68`](http://www.tonymacx86.com) and [`hackintosher`](https://hackintosher.com/).
 This build is mainly for everday use and sometimes a little code development.

  **Components list**